Seriously the Best Chimichurri Sauce Recipe of all times. Italian, Argentinian and Mexican variations included + Video tutorial.

 - 1/2 tsp sea salt + more to taste

-In the bowl of a small food processor or blender, add the parsley, oregano (basil or cilantro if using), olive oil, garlic and lime juice.
+- In the bowl of a small food processor or blender, add the parsley, oregano (basil or cilantro if using), olive oil, garlic and lime or lemon juice.
 Process until smooth to your liking, but still with a little texture.
 Transfer to a jar or bowl and season to taste with the sea salt.

-Adjust seasonings to your taste, by adding more sea salt, extra lime or lemon juice and red pepper flakes.
+- Adjust seasonings to your taste, by adding more sea salt, extra lime or lemon juice and red pepper flakes.